aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/_index.md

 Sometimes we get the following question: why should we use Aspose products rather than the NPOI?
 This question is easy to answer: features and functionality.

 NPOI (NET version of POI Java project) is an open source project that can help you read or write files in Microsoft Office formats.
-As part of the current comparison, consider the following NPOI components –  HWPF and XWP:
+As part of the current comparison, consider the following NPOI components –  HWPF and XWPF:

 - HWPF provides reading and writing of Microsoft Word 97 file formats and limited support for reading Word 6 and Word 95 file formats